 Bohan, our CEO and founder here at Popuband, always wondered why we played music games that merely resemble an instrument rather than play the real thing.
 That is when he decided to create the Populele!

 On March 14, 2017, our small Populele venture began.
 After only 48 hours of launching our Indiegogo campaign, we reached our goal of $25,000!

-As time went on we gained many more supporters.
-One in particular being a TechCrunch article which confirmed that we had something worth pursuing!
+As time went on, we gained many more supporters.
+One of our early supporters voiced their support in a TechCrunch article, confirming that we had something worth pursuing!

-“A wild new startup is about to unleash, Populele, an electric Ukulele that will teach you how to play old Uke standards like Ukulele Lady, D’yer Maker, and Tiptoe Through The Tulips.” -- TechCrunch
+“A wild new startup is about to unleash, Populele, an electric Ukulele that will teach you how to play old Uke standards like Ukulele Lady, D’yer Maker, and Tiptoe Through The Tulips.” -TechCrunch

-On July 19, 2017 we began delivering Populeles to our amazing customers and fulfilling the promise we had made at the beginning of our campaign -- to make learning a musical instrument easier through technology integration.
+On July 19, 2017, we began delivering Populeles to our amazing customers and fulfilling the promise we had made at the beginning of our campaign -- to make learning a musical instrument easier through technology integration.

 On July 25, 2017, we closed our campaign and shifted to selling on our own website.
 At the close of the Indiegogo campaign, we had raised $470,919 with 3,316 backers!
 This is the end of our Indiegogo campaign, but the story continues.
 Be sure to continue following our journey as we develop more products that integrate instruments and hardware.
 We can’t thank you enough for your support!